openchange/openchange/python/mock/rest/README.md

 * no sessions support at the moment
 * no authentication support - everyone rules
 * some test page to demonstrate basic calls using jQuery.ajax
-* And administrative endpoint so that server could be tuned in automated environment
+* Add administrative endpoint so that server could be tuned in automated environment

 Enjoy!